Before I became an anxiety blogger, I always kind of figured that my future life as a blogger would look something like this:

 Because I love it.

 Despite all the hard work, and the frustration and the endless hours and the doubts….I love it.
 And I know I love it because my blog hasn’t “taken off”……it hasn’t been an “instant success”…..and yet I still look forward to blogging, every single day.
 I love trying to come up with a new way to look at something, creating a page to display that idea on, and putting it out there for people to read.
+It’s hard but there are so many things out there that can make blogging just that tiny bit easier.
+It really does help.

 It’s funny because I have read many times that people with anxiety are very creative.
 I never looked at myself as a creative person before, other than when I am creating nightmare scenarios in my imagination.
 I can’t draw or paint or write poetry or music.
 But I am starting to see that there are many types of creativity, and maybe it just takes some of us a little longer to find the best outlet for our own.

 After spending the last 8 years of my life being a full-time mom and spending every waking minute focused on my kids, I am finally doing something for me.
 Not that I don’t adore my kids because they are my everything.
 But everybody needs a little something outside of their everything.
 And blogging is my something.
+This is why I am constantly trying to bring in new followers to allow me to continue my business.

 After going through all I went through with anxiety, it makes me happy to help other people.
-Its my way of turning that horrible period of my life into something positive for other people.
+It’s my way of turning that horrible period of my life into something positive for other people.
 I feel like its part of the path I was meant to take in this life….like everything that has happened has led me to this.
 And even if I never become a big “success” as a blogger, I will not quit.
 I will share my unique voice and find my place out there.
 I KNOW without a doubt that I WILL help people in this world.
 I know that I WILL make a difference in the world of anxiety.
 And that is why I keep blogging.

 But still…..future blogger beware.